MingruiRayZhang/KS-Upcoming/README.md

+## This is a variant of the code that allows user to scrape Kickstarter Upcoming projects

 Since the official Kickstarter API does not provide structured output of search results, you can get list of Kickstarter news and projects with this Kickstarter Scraper.

 ## Features